 Why choose CMAS?

-- International recognition: CMAS licenses are recognized around the world, so no matter where you are, you can use your certification.
+- International recognition: CMAS licenses are all around the world, so no matter where you are, you can use your certification.

 - Different concept: CMAS is non-profit.
 This organization is more like a club than a commercial company.

-- Cheaper: Because the CMAS concept is more club-like, trainings are typically not charged for certification but rather for membership.
+- Cheaper: Because the CMAS concept is more club-like, trainings are typically not somenthing to charge for certification but rather for membership.

 If you want to know more about this association, you can visit its official CMAS website.
 In it you will find detailed information about the Federations in each country.

 SSI is one of the oldest agencies, founded in 1970.
 Its main headquarters are in Colorado, United States, but it is present in more than 110 different countries.

 In 1999 SSI merged with NASDS (National Association of Diving Schools).
 This gave it greater visibility.